python/cpython/Doc/using/android.rst

 run a :program:`python` executable, or interact with a Python REPL.

-As a result, the only way you can use Python on Android is in embedded mode --- that is, by writing a native Android application, and embedding a Python interpreter using ``libpython``, and invoking Python code using the :ref:`Python embedding API <embedding>`.
+As a result, the only way you can use Python on Android is in embedded mode --- that is, by writing a native Android application, embedding a Python interpreter using ``libpython``, and invoking Python code using the :ref:`Python embedding API <embedding>`.
 The full Python interpreter, the standard library, and all your Python code is then packaged into your app for its own private use.